Interpretable Sensitivity Analysis for Balancing Weights: Discussion

 Balancing weights estimation is a popular approach for estimating treatment effects by weighting units to balance covariates.
 In this paper, we develop a framework for assessing the sensitivity of these estimators to unmeasured confounding.
 We then propose an amplification for enhanced interpretation and illustrate our method through real data examples.

 We briefly outline potential directions for future work.
+First, as discussed in Section \ref{sec:fish}, \citet{dorn2021sharp} show that the intervals obtained from solving the linear programming problem \eqref{eq:weights_lpp} can be overly conservative, and resolve this issue by adding constraints that require balance on certain conditional quantiles of the outcome.
+It seems likely that such constraints would offer benefits for balancing weights estimators as well.
+We leave a thorough investigation to future work.

-First, we could extend our framework to include \textit{augmented balancing weights estimators}, which use an outcome model to correct for bias due to inexact balance.
-Second, we could extend our sensitivity analysis framework to balancing weights in panel data settings.
-For example, we could adapt this framework to variants of the \textit{synthetic control method} \citep{abadie2003economic, ben2018augmented}, extending some recent proposals for sensitivity analysis from \citet{firpo2018synthetic}.
+Second, we could extend our framework to include augmented balancing weights estimators, which use an outcome model to correct for bias due to inexact balance.
+Additionally, we could extend our sensitivity analysis framework to balancing weights in panel data settings.
+For example, we could adapt this framework to variants of the synthetic control method \citep{abadie2003economic, ben2018augmented}, extending proposals for sensitivity analysis from \citet{firpo2018synthetic}.

-Additionally, \citet{dorn2021sharp} recently proposed a modification to \citet{zhao2019sensitivity}'s procedure, using quantile balancing to obtain sharper sensitivity analysis intervals.
-We could adapt their modification to our proposed balancing weights framework.
+Additionally, \citet{Cinelli2020} point out that informal benchmarking procedures can be misleading if used to perform an exact calibration of sensitivity analysis parameters based on observed data.
+The authors argue that this occurs because the estimates of the observed covariates' relationships with the outcomes may be impacted by unmeasured confounding.
+They propose a formal benchmarking procedure to bound the strength of unmeasured confounders based on observed covariates.
+Adapting \citet{Cinelli2020}'s formal benchmarking procedure to our setting could be a topic of future research.

 Finally, we could use our framework to provide guidance in the design stage of balancing weights estimators.
 When estimating treatment effects using balancing weights, researchers must make decisions including the specific dispersion function of the weights, the particular imbalance measure, and, in many cases, an acceptable level of imbalance.
 We could extend our sensitivity analysis procedure to help make these decisions to improve robustness and power in the presence of unmeasured confounding.
 For example, we could provide insight into the trade-off between achieving better (marginal) balance on a few covariates or worse balance on a richer set of covariates.